queer/peckish/README.md

 > programs or private use.
 >
 > https://news.ycombinator.com/item?id=34788350

+peckish solves this.
+Instead of mangling your files with various arcane tools, spinning up Docker containers or VMs to try to build packages and make sure they install or are even valid, and all the other pains, you can just write a basic YAML file, and you're done! peckish does the rest, *without* shelling out to distro-specific tools!

+Additionally, peckish makes repackaging software easy.
+You can take a DEB and convert it into an RPM, or a Docker image to flat files on the filesystem, or turn a tarball into an installable package for DEB-based, RPM-based, or Arch-based distros.

+peckish lets you convert back and forth between all of these formats:

+- flat files on the filesystem
+- a tarball
+- an installable Debian package
+- an installable Arch Linux package
+- a runnable Docker image
+- an installable RPM package

 Some currently-sparse docs about the different artifacts and producers can be found here: